SNU-HCIL/2020-Fall-DCCP/template/public/md/intro.md

 * Low level programming had many issues
-    * Access: learning curve was too difficult
+    * Access: too difficult to learn
     * Mass production: not standard, cannot be generalized to every machine
     * Programming performance issue: repetitive code/operations

-* To solve these issue an abstraction was required
+* To solve these issue an `abstraction` was required

 ---